 Tip: Immediately after you upload an image via the Files page, click the Path button in the upper right corner of the page.
 The path to the image is copied to your clipboard.
 Then you can switch to the page with the visual editor (we like to do this in another tab, so we can keep the Files page open) and paste the path into the URL field in the visual editor's image dialog.

 We plan to entirely replace the visual editor, rather than simply fixing this issue, so it may take until September to resolve this issue.
 The good news is that it will be much improved editing experience when we are done.

 Michael Slater Jul 11 • Bugs & Fixes

 When someone fills in a form on your site, you typically will receive a notification email (depending on the site setup).

-This change was necessitated by changes that Yahoo and AOL have made to something called their DMARC policy.
+Earlier this year, however, Yahoo and AOL made a change to something called their DMARC policy.
 Essentially, this tells other mail systems that they should reject any mail with a "from" address at the Yahoo or AOL domains, if the message did not actually come from Yahoo or AOL.

 We have changed all notification messages to use "firstname.lastname@example.org" as the "from" address, while using the address of the person who filled out the form as the "reply-to" address.
 (Note: if you are a private-label partner, the "reply-to" address will be email@example.com.)

 As a result, messages will typically be shown in your email client as being from firstname.lastname@example.org.
 When you reply to the message, however, the reply is sent to the "reply-to" address, which is email provided in the form.